vineelko/patina/docs/src/dxe_core/images.md

 ## Executing an Image

 Once an image is loaded, it may be executed with a call to `core_start_image`.
-To manage the execution context of the new image, the Rust DXE core uses a modified version of the [corosensei](https://github.com/Amanieu/corosensei) crate to run the entry point as a "coroutine".
+To manage the execution context of the new image, the Patina DXE Core uses a modified version of the [corosensei](https://github.com/Amanieu/corosensei) crate to run the entry point as a "coroutine".
 The main extension to corosensei is the definition of a "UEFI" target to match UEFI stack conventions - which is basically a "windows" target without [TEB](https://learn.microsoft.com/en-us/windows/win32/debug/thread-environment-block--debugging-notes-).
 The primary rationale for using a coroutine-based approach to image execution is to simplify and generalize the ability to "exit" an image, which would otherwise require architecture-specific processor context save/and restore operations (i.e. "SetJump" and "LongJump").
-In addition, the coroutine approach allows for better isolation of the image stack from the Rust DXE Core stack.
+In addition, the coroutine approach allows for better isolation of the image stack from the Patina DXE Core stack.

 When `core_start_image` is called, it first allocates a stack for the new image context, and then constructs a corosensei [`Coroutine`](https://docs.rs/corosensei/latest/corosensei/struct.Coroutine.html) structure.
 The coroutine is